About genital warts

 HPV is spread by direct skin-to-skin contact during vaginal or anal sex.
 It is also possible, but rare, to transmit HPV to the mouth by oral sex.
 Infection may occur after direct contact with a visible wart or contact with genital skin where the virus is present.

 Warts may appear within a few weeks after sex with a person who has HPV, or they may take months to appear, or they may never appear.
 This can make it hard to know when or from whom you got the virus.

 Treatment for genital warts

 It is important to remember that treatment does not get rid of the virus.
 It only treats the visible warts.
 For most people, the body’s natural immunity will get rid of the virus over time.

 Treatment aims to remove visible warts so that the area looks more cosmetically acceptable.
 Always consult your doctor about any treatments.
 Over-the-counter wart treatments are not suitable for genital warts.

 Treatment options include:

-- cryotherapy - the warts are frozen off with liquid nitrogen or dry ice.
+- cryotherapy – the warts are frozen off with liquid nitrogen.
 Several treatments may be required

-- podophyllotoxin - this lotion can be applied at home.
+- podophyllotoxin – this lotion can be applied at home.
 It is most effective on multiple warts that are easily accessible.
 Pregnant women should not use podophyllotoxin.
 You need to be careful to protect the unaffected skin

 - imiquimod cream – this is applied once a day, three times a week for up to three months.
 This treatment is not recommended for use in pregnancy